 - Thunderbird loads a folder's *.msf file into memory whenever it opens the folder.
 By default it keeps up to 30 *.msf files open for 5 minutes (and their contents in memory), unless they are "special" folders, which it never closes.
 It loads the inbox.msf file for every account on startup.
 The best way to minimize the amount of memory used is to archive messages you have already read or otherwise no longer need in Inbox into folders that you rarely open.
 Moving a message to an archive folder opens it, so consider archiving messages by by year and month rather than yearly so that the archive being used doesn't get excessively large.

-- Thunderbird uses Direct2D hardware acceleration (enabled in version 5, disabled in version 9, and then re-enabled in version 31 and disabled in 38.3.0. to improve display performance.
-However, it can make it much worse if you have a low end graphics system, and in a few cases may hide the contents of a mail message. .
+- Some versions of Thunderbird use Direct2D hardware acceleration.
+It is enabled in version 5, disabled in version 9, re-enabled in version 31 and disabled in 38.3.0. to improve display performance.
+However, it can make performance much worse if you have a low end graphics system, and in a few cases may hide the contents of a mail message. .
 It can be disabled by setting gfx.direct2d.disabled true and layers.acceleration.disabled true using the config editor.
 You can verify this by looking at the "GPU Accelerated Windows" line in the graphics section near the bottom of the screen for help -> troubleshooting information.
 It is set to 0 if hardware acceleration is off.
-If its on you should see something like 1/1 Direct3D 10.
+If it is on, then you should see something like 1/1 Direct3D 10.
 If you are using Linux or OS X try setting layers.prefer-opengl true instead, to see if you can use OpenGL for the hardware acceleration instead.
 Normally you would use Direct2D under Windows and OpenGL under OS X and Linux.
 Several people have reported display performance problems even with these settings disabled, unless they disable Window's Aero theme.
 Using the NoGlass theme doesn't seem to help, but the SilverMel theme did. .
 One person reported that after upgrading from 24.6.0 to 31.0 the main window's fonts weren't properly aliased/smoothed and some windows had unusual tints.
 This was worked around by setting gfx.direct2d.disabled true